ubclaunchpad/LP-website/handbook/README.md

 # Club Handbook

-Welcome to the UBC Launch Pad handbook!
-Launch Pad-wide documentation is hosted in this repository - if you're not sure about something, this is the first place to check.
+Welcome to the [UBC Launch Pad](https://ubclaunchpad.com/) handbook!
+Launch Pad-wide documentation is hosted in these sections - if you're not sure about something, this is the first place to check.

 ## 🔖 Manifesto